-Imagine you want to use a certain element a couple times among all your subpages.
-Wouldn't it be neat to not only do this in a couple seconds, but also in a way that you never have to bother updating each of them when only a single thing needs changing?
+Referenced elements are clones that are updated automatically.
+Imagine you want to use a certain element a couple of times among all your subpages.
+Wouldn't it be neat to not only do this in a couple of seconds but also in a way that you never have to bother updating each of them when only a single thing needs changing?
 Sitejet offers a solution you might want to check out.
 Creating reference elements!

 - Any custom class set to the referenced parent element will stay on the reference.
 This will adopt all the CSS valid for the original element.

 - Generic classes are replaced with the respective reference class.
 E.g. .ed-headline will become .ed-reference-headline, .ed-text will become .ed-reference-text etc.

 Note: This can disable applied stylings when it has been written for .ed-text, but not for .ed-reference-text.

 - Reference objects will get an individual ID.

 Note: This can disable applied stylings when they have been written for a particular ID.

 - References take effect within a project and all its subpages, but cannot be applied across different projects.

 - References can be converted into the original element and then be changed individually (parent and child elements).
 This will disable automatic updating behavior though.
 It's basically the same as duplicating an element.